ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Did you hear the one about the guy with the broken hearing aid?
-Neither did he.
+How are false teeth like stars?
+They come out at night!

 [
-Thu Dec 11 00:30:18 UTC 2025
+Fri Dec 12 00:30:19 UTC 2025
  ]